pelozach/apmtest/README.md

 ## Problem 2

-dd-agent-java version 0.85.0 includes a fix to the TracingServerInterceptor that should remove the original need for our custom interceptor.
+dd-trace-java version 0.85.0 includes a fix to the TracingServerInterceptor that should remove the original need for our custom interceptor.
 This fix manually ignores CancellationExceptions and prevents them from being logged to the trace- this is a great fix and we really appreciate the thought there.